Tin Drum (album): Release

 Tin Drum was released on 13 November 1981 by record label Virgin.

 Four of the album's eight songs were released as singles in the UK—"The Art of Parties", "Visions of China", "Ghosts", and "Cantonese Boy"—whilst a live version of "Canton" was issued as a single to promote the Oil on Canvas live album in 1983.
 "The Art of Parties" was released as a single in May 1981, and along with its B-side "Life Without Buildings", had been recorded at Basing Street Studios.
 However, it was re-recorded for the album.
-When the band began recording the album in June 1981 at The Manor Studio, the first tracks to be completed were "Talking Drum", which was initially intended to be the next single, and "Canton" (intended as the B-side), but this release did not occur.
 Of all the singles, the most commercially successful was "Ghosts", a minimalist, drum-free song which reached No. 5 in the UK, surprisingly becoming Japan's biggest hit.
 "Visions of China" reached No. 32 and "Cantonese Boy" reached No. 24.
 The album itself peaked at No. 12 in the UK, and was certified gold by the British Phonographic Industry in 1982.

 In 2000 Sylvian re-recorded "Ghosts", using the original Japan backing track, and this version was included on his compilation albums Everything and Nothing (2000) and A Victim of Stars 1982–2012 (2012).

 Tin Drum was reissued on CD in 2003 as a deluxe box set containing a six-panel digipak housing the remastered original CD with original cover art, a gatefold sleeved "The Art of Parties" CD, and a 24-page booklet with pictures of the band.
 A budget single-CD version was later released.

 On 24 August 2018, two new half speed-mastered vinyl pressings were released: a single 33 rpm version and a deluxe double 45 rpm version.
 Both were mastered by Miles Showell at Abbey Road Studios.
 For the first time, all lyrics were printed inside the gatefold sleeve of the deluxe album.